carpediem904/pokemongame/ReadMe.md

-This is a pokemon quiz game developed inn 2nd year as part of practicing skills learned from univeristy courses.
+This is a pokemon quiz game developed in 2nd year as part of practicing skills learned from univeristy courses.